 - Colorado Rockies Outing: Join classmates for a night out at Coors Field in Denver.
 GSBC will provide transportation to and from the game.

 - White Water Rafting: On the Saturday after week one, we head to Clear Creek, a steep, narrow, technical river that is challenging and fun.

 - Annual GSBC Alumni Association Golf Tournament: On the Sunday after week one, the GSBC Alumni Association hosts its annual golf tournament.
 Students, faculty, trustees, alumni and friends compete in a four-person scramble format.

 - Battle of the Classes: Flashback to field day—connect with classmates in a friendly nostalgia-filled competition.

 Special Presentations & Evening Receptions

-Our students hear from industry experts, speaking on current issues in community banking throughout each two-week session.
-Evening presentations are usually followed by outdoor cocktail receptions beneath Boulder’s Flatirons with faculty and staff.
+Our students hear industry experts speak on current issues in community banking throughout each two-week session.
+These are presented as keynote, panel and lunch & learn sessions.
+The evening keynote presentations are followed by cocktail receptions beneath Boulder’s Flatirons with faculty and staff.